paulwizviz/learn-go/README.md

 ## Copyright

-Unless specificed copyright in this project are assigned as follows.
+Unless otherwise specificed, the copyright in this project are assigned as follows.

 Copyright 2022 Paul Sitoh